dinethsudarshana/mmmmmmm/README.md

 >                                                              WHAT IS COBRA-MD ?

-<p align ="center"> A WhatsApp based third party application that provide many services with a real-time automated conversational experience. </p>
+<p align ="center"><b> A WhatsApp based third party application that provide many services with a real-time automated conversational experience. </b></p>

 >                                                              !
 SPECIFICATION !